-Have you seen Popeye’s ad where they mock Chick-fil-a’s national sandwich day blunder?
-In that ad, Popeye’s took a jab at its rival by simply saying that they care about their customers more than their competitor, Chick-fil-a.
+Have you seen McDonald’s comparative advertising campaign where they mock Chick-fil-a’s national sandwich day blunder in their commercial?
+In that comparative advertising campaign, Popeye’s took a jab at its rival, McDonald’s, by simply saying that they care about their customers more than their competitor, Chick-fil-a.
 How?
 Because they’re open on Sunday whilst their competitor isn’t.

-Essentially, comparative advertising allows you to tell your audience why they purchase from you instead of your competitors.
+Essentially, comparative advertising allows brands to tell their audience why they should purchase perfume from their company instead of their competitors.

-In saying that, comparative advertising is not always effective and can sometimes backfire on your brand image or worse, you can find yourself being sued by a competitor.
+In saying that, comparative advertising is not always effective and can sometimes backfire on your brand image or worse, you can find yourself being sued by a competitor company.

-However, when done right, comparative ads can be quite effective and catapult your sales to new levels.
+However, when done right, comparative ads can be quite effective for brands and catapult your sales to new levels.